 Create a few data breach scenarios and have the team act out their roles.
 These exercises can be informal, conducted over a conference table, or highly realistic simulations.
 Estevez explained that his firm likes to run live simulations.
 “We have people pretending to be journalists and upset customers slamming the company on Twitter,” he said.
 “It develops muscle memory, so if it does occur, you’ve already practiced gone through the motions.”

 In-house staff will struggle to take on crisis response duties on top of their regular responsibilities.
 Retaining outside PR, legal or cybersecurity/forensics help alleviate the in-house burden as well as provide expertise you may not have on staff.
 According to Ponemon’s research, 35% of organizations hire outside consultants for incident response, with forensics investigators being the most common (48%).
 Select your consultants before a crisis so that they’ll have time to learn your organization and discuss strategies.
 You don’t want to be frantically searching Google for lawyers and public relations firms the day after the breach.

 Watch the full session and more from BraveIT

 Rathburn and Estevez also provided in-depth advice on what steps to take—and what to avoid—immediately after a breach is discovered.
 To learn more, watch their full session, Been Hacked?
 Now What?, from the 2018 BraveIT conference.
-To watch more sessions from BraveIT 2018 and register for 2019 in New York City, visit BraveIT.
+To watch more sessions from BraveIT and register for next year’s event, visit BraveIT.